 But bear in mind that it is not always necessary to showcase your own products.
 If the post comes across as being too “pitchy”, you’ll lose readers.
 What you are doing is presenting yourself as someone knowledgeable from a company that can therefore be trusted.
 The sales pitch can come later, and will be easier to deliver if you have built up your capital of trust beforehand.

 Getting more inventive, also keep an eye on upcoming trends.
 Trade fairs are a rich source of market knowledge.
 Your readers have inevitably heard the latest buzzwords.
 Personally, I love reading about people’s thoughts on new trends – and especially how to make them work.
 If you yourself are trying new techniques or ideas, why not share your thoughts?
 This could well generate a conversation with other experts and readers.

-If you are stuck for subjects, or how to treat them, don’t forget to go back to your company’s values and mission statement.
+If you are stuck for subjects to use on Instagram; Facebook or Twitter – or how to treat them – don’t forget to go back to your company’s values and mission statement.
 It can help you structure your content marketing.
 I wrote about this here, and still think it is true.

 Lastly, being a copywriter, my first reaction is to think in terms of the printed word.
 But there is so much more.
 If you think you have an idea for good content, ask yourself how that could be translated into a shareable infographic or perhaps even a live video event or Periscope broadcast.

 No matter what you do, remember that each medium has specific potential and limits.
 Use them to drive the response you want, whether that be newsletter sign-ups, visits to a landing page or some other goal.
 And always remember, as Kevin Spacey says, you are as good as the material you have.
 Make it great.